mkeke/c64-basic-converter/readme.md

 -h (or -help) to display useful things about the parser and the code structure

 Try to make it with pure nodejs, not being dependent on gulp etc.

+No way I'm going to implement code validation!

 ## wanted features